 Another point of confusion is that some packs are measured in cubic inches and some are measured in liters.
 Most companies are stating capacities in liters these days, but not everyone.
 In general, a daypack will be under 2,500 cubic inches or 40 liters.
 Weekend packs are typically 2,500 to 4,000 cubic inches or 40 to 65 liters.
 Weeklong packs range from 4,000 to 6,000 cubic inches or 65 to 95 liters.
 Expedition packs are 6,000 cubic inches or 95 liters and up.
 For rough comparison purposes you can convert liters to cubic inches by multiplying the liters by 60.
-Vice versa, you can convert cubic inches by 60.
+Vice versa, you can convert cubic inches to liters by dividing the cubic inches by 60.